Retro Handhelds logo - ImageRetro Handhelds logo Text

 Cons

-• Not powerfull enough for higher end emulation
+• Not powerful enough for higher end emulation

 • No Bluetooth